 In the end, after a bit of a search on Google and a bit of checking, one suggestion mentioned was to re-register the Terminal Services DLL.
 So using the following command regsvr32 remotepg.dll I tried this and the registration failed.
 Tried to un-register it first with regsvr32 /u remotepg.dll but again this failed.
 So, I came to the conclusion there might be a problem with the DLL.
 So, I copied the DLL from another working machine, un-registered and re-registered the DLL again, which succeeded this time round.
 Then after a reboot, I was hopeful, but still no joy.
 Final, checking the Terminal Services configuration again I noticed that now the connection was disabled, right clicking and going to All Tasks and enabling the connection, I was then able to connect via RDP.
 Success

 After switching to lighttpd away from Apache I was pretty pleased with the whole process, everything seemed to be working fine, with the exception of my permalink structure.
-Bad news, until I came across this posting on Tenable Tech Tips.
+Bad news, however this can be fixed;

 Basically, once mod_rewrite is enabled on the lighttpd server, which is done by adding the following line to the lighttpd.conf file;